 - Developing first-in-class treatments for type 2 diabetes and other metabolic diseases for large addressable markets with significant unmet medical needs

 - Establishing global strategic corporate partnerships

 - Sumitomo Dainippon Pharma is our development and commercialization partner for Imeglimin for the treatment of type 2 diabetes in Japan, China and other Asian countries

-- The Phase 3 TIMES program for Imeglimin in Japan was initiated during the fourth quarter of 2017.
+- The Phase 3 TIMES program for Imeglimin in Japan is underway.
 Japan offers a unique opportunity for value creation in the second largest single market for type 2 diabetes.

-- Our clinical candidate PXL770 is a novel direct AMPK activator, which it is the most advanced direct AMPK activator in clinical development.
-PXL770 has the potential to address a wide range of chronic metabolic diseases, including diseases that affect the liver, such as non-alcoholic steatohepatisis (NASH), as well as type 2 diabetes and diabetes-related complications, such as diabetic nephropathy.
+- Our second clinical candidate PXL770 is a novel direct AMPK activator.
+It is in Phase 1 development and has the potential to address a wide range of chronic metabolic diseases, including diseases that affect the liver, such as non-alcoholic steatohepatisis (NASH), as well as type 2 diabetes and diabetes-related complications, such as diabetic nephropathy.

 - Imeglimin and PXL770 offer compelling value propositions

 *The Poxel and Roivant agreement includes all countries other than those covered under the Poxel and Sumitomo Dainippon Pharma agreement, which includes Japan, China, the Republic of Korea, Taiwan, Indonesia, Vietnam, Thailand, Malaysia, The Philippines, Singapore, Republic of the Union of Myanmar, Kingdom of Cambodia, and Lao People's Democratic Republic.